 Redirect all the other pages to the page you want your main.

-If you are using the Yoast SEO plugin then it has the redirect functionality in-built, so you don’t need to look for the other options.
+If you are using the free SEO plugin Yoast for WooCommerce then it has the redirect functionality in-built, so you don’t need to look for the other options.

 However, if you find two pages with similar content, and you want both of them on your site.

 Then consider using Canonical instead of a redirect.

 Remember, you have to add this code to your original content page and the same code on your duplicate page.